smorin/py-launch-blueprint/README.md

 - 120: Maximum reasonable length.
 Works on wide screens but can hurt readability.
 - Recommendation: Use 88 characters (Black's default) unless your team/project has an existing standard.
 It offers the best balance of readability and practicality while following modern community practices.

+## Ruff
+Ruff is a high-performance linter and code formatter for Python.
+It combines multiple tools into one, offering faster performance and comprehensive functionality compared to traditional Python tools.

+Pros:

+- Very Fast: Written in Rust, Ruff is significantly faster than traditional linters, allowing it to process large codebases quickly.
+- All-in-One Solution: Ruff incorporates checks and fixes from a variety of popular linters like Flake8, Black, isort, pydocstyle, pyupgrade, autoflake.
+This means less maintenance of multiple separate tools.
+- Customizable: Allows users to select and ignore specific checks or enforce particular rules according to the project needs.
+- Easy Integration: Works well with CI/CD pipelines, IDEs, and modern developer workflows.
+Automated Fixes: Ruff can automatically correct a wide range of issues in your code.

+Cons:
+- Relatively New: As a newer tool, it might not yet be as widely adopted or supported in some edge cases.

-#### mypy
+## mypy
 Most teams today actually run both mypy and pyright/Pylance:

 - mypy in CI/pre-commit hooks for strict checking
 - Pylance in VS Code for real-time development feedback

 This combination provides comprehensive type checking coverage while maintaining a smooth development experience.

 Let me explain the difference between `disallow_untyped_defs = false` vs `true`: